 This past summer David Understudied the roles of Governor and Vanderdendur with Scottish Opera.
 Prior to this he made his mainstage Garsington Opera Debut as Shepherd 2 in John Caird’s New production of Monteverdi’s Orfeo conducted by Lawrence Cummings.
 In 2021 David made his company debuts with both Scottish Opera and also with the International Gilbert and Sullivan Festival.
 Prior to that David returned to Garsington Opera to join their Young artist programme, covering the role of Valzacchi in R.Strauss’ Der Rosenkavalier.
-Prior to this David took part in a filmed production of several motets by Guillame de Machaut with English Touring Opera which has been recorded and released on their new ETO at Home service.
+Earlier in the year David took part in a filmed production of several motets by Guillame de Machaut with English Touring Opera which has been recorded and released on their new ETO at Home service.
 In 2020 David completed a successful tour with Mid-Wales Opera, making both his role and company debuts playing Don Basilio and Don Curzio in their new production of The Marriage of Figaro.
 In Autumn 2019 he made his company debut with English Touring Opera, performing in all three of their critically acclaimed productions, including playing Gravedigger 1 in The Silver Lake by Kurt Weill.
 Earlier in the year he joined Garsington Opera as one of their Alvarez Young Artists, covering the role of Marinoni in Offenbach’s Fantasio.
 He also reprised the role of Eisenstein in a dynamic new pop-up production of Strauss’ Die Fledermaus with Baseless Fabric Theatre.
 In 2020 he returns to Garsington Opera as an Alvarez Young Artist, and was set to be covering the role of Gamekeeper in their production of Dvořák’s Rusalka which was cancelled due to the COVID-19.